vedantgattani/DEWPAT/README.md

 ## Complexity Measures

 We briefly provide a basic description of the measures.
+They may be slightly altered (e.g., monotonically transformed or scaled) to give more aesthetically pleasing values.
 See the code for precise computational details.
 Notation: image $`I`$ with channels $`c\in C`$, set of patches $`P`$ (per channel, $`P_c`$), set of pixels $`V`$ (per channel, $`V_c`$), and empirical covariance matrix $`\widehat{C}`$.